Vaishnvee-Shinde/BanckingSystem/README.md

 # BanckingSystem
-This is Task 1 " Basic Banking System " of The Spark Foundation under their #GRIPMAY21 Program
+This is Task 1 " Online Online Bank Serivice " of The Spark Foundation under their #GRIPMAY21 Program

 #Languages Used
 1. HTML